jwoogerd/security/alarm/README.md

 ### Assignment 2: Incident Alarm with Ruby and PacketFu
 ___

-To do:

-- report just once for packets to all ports
-- test credit card info in the clear?

-- test log file analysis
-- shell code protocol?
-- check shell code regex

----

 1. Are the heuristics used in this assignment to determine incidents "even that good"?
 Credit card false positives.